 With BioBTX as the new norm, the future looks bright.
 Our goals are less waste, reduced CO2 emissions and an indepence from fossil resources.

-BTX is a combination of benzene, toluene and xylene.
+BTX are a combination of benzene, toluene and xylene.
 These are important building blocks for a myriad of widely used products.
-For instance, its uses range from plastics for packaging materials to specialty chemicals and advanced plastics, such as highly sustainable and strong fibre.
+For instance, their uses range from plastics for packaging materials to specialty chemicals and advanced plastics, such as highly sustainable and strong fibre.

 BioBTX strives towards a sustainable future, free of plastics waste.
 Currently only 9 percent of produced plastics is being recycled globally.
 Our technology will play a major role in changing this.

 With our technology we have proven that all plastics, even layered plastics, RDF plastics, difficult to separate plastics, mixtures and composites can be recycled.
 Plastic never needs to create waste, and BioBTX is here to prove it.

 The process of turning biomass and end-of-life plastics into BTX emits less CO2 than doing so using fossil resources, because it is based on sustainable materials and waste materials.
 Using biomass to create BTX is a process that even removes a certain amount of CO2 out of the atmosphere.

 Unlike traditional BTX, our BTX are made from rest materials (non-food biomass and plastic waste), thus replacing fossil resources.
 The biomass and plastics we use are considered waste in most people’s eyes: crude glycerin, plastic waste and the shells of cocoa beans are examples of materials we use to create BTX.
 Currently these waste products are incinerated, landfilled or used in low value applications.
 We, however, like to give this “waste” the chance to shine in a second life as a resource for the production of high-performance materials.